wdi-atx-10/class/learning-objectives/week6.md

 ### React Intro

 * Understand what problem React.js solves
-* Render basic React components using the ReactDOM
 * Understand the concepts of React components, props, and state
 * Understand the concepts of the virtual DOM
 * Use JSX to create a React component